Paddy Roberts (songwriter): Discography notes

 Many of Roberts' recordings were made available in the United States.
 "Merry Christmas You Suckers" was issued with an alternative title of "And A Happy New Year".

 Although most of the albums were only issued in mono, it appears that the studio albums at least were recorded in stereo.
-The tracks from Strictly For Grown Ups that are included on The World of Paddy Roberts" are in stereo, leading to the assumption that the whole album was recorded that way (but never issued that way).
-Songs for Gay Dogs was issued in stereo for the first time in 2006 when released on CD which indicated that ...But Not in front of the Children was also recorded that way.
+The tracks from Strictly For Grown Ups that are included on The World of Paddy Roberts" are in stereo, leading to the assumption that the whole album was recorded that way (but never issued in this format).
+Songs for Gay Dogs was issued in stereo for the first time in 2006 when released on CD, which indicated that ...But Not in front of the Children was also recorded that way.

-The musical director on most recordings was Dennis Wilson.
-The exceptions being Songs For Gay Dogs (Peter Knight), Funny World (Ronnie Aldrich), Live at the Blue Angel (Barry Morgan) and Doctor Dolittle (Cyril Stapleton).
+The musical director on most recordings was Dennis Wilson, the exceptions being Songs For Gay Dogs (Peter Knight), Funny World (Ronnie Aldrich), Live at the Blue Angel (Barry Morgan) and Doctor Dolittle (Cyril Stapleton).
 The director for "Love Is A Wonderful Thing" / "Send For Me" was Johnny Pearson.
 There is no director listed for his MFP album.

-All Decca Material with the exception of ...But Not in front of the Children and Funny World was produced by Hugh Mendl.
+All Decca material with the exception of ...But Not in front of the Children and Funny World was produced by Hugh Mendl.